squid-cache/squid-cache.github.io/Features/Authentication.rst

 == Authentication in interception and transparent modes == Simply said, it's not possible to authenticate users using proxy authentication schemes when running in interception or transparent modes.
 See SquidFaq/InterceptionProxy for details on why.

+== Can I write my own authenticator? ==

+Squid has a large range of versatile helpers to integrate with a very large number of popular authentication backends.
+Including custom-built corporate databases.
+Take a look through the bundled helpers manuals and online search engines.
+You will likely find someone has already done the hard work.

+However, you may still find the need to write your own one for some system which has not been dreamed of yet.
+The protocol(s) Squid uses to communicate with its authentication helpers are very simple and documented in detail on the [[Features/AddonHelpers]] page.

 == Other Resources ==
  * [[http://www.papercut.com/kb/Main/ConfiguringSquidProxyToAuthenticateWithActiveDirectory|Configuring Squid Proxy To Authenticate With Active Directory]]